-The GED test must be taken in person - there is no online option.
-The test is administered at official testing centers, where you check-in in person to take the test on a computer.
+The GED® test is available at Cascade and Willow Creek Testing Centers.
+For registration, payment, and scheduling of your tests, go to GED.com.
+The test must be taken in person - there is no online option.
+The test is administered at official testing centers, where you check-in in person and take the test on a computer.

 How to prepare